cart-pucminas/teaching-parallelism-freshmen/README.md

-# Teaching parallelism to freshmen
+# Teaching parallel programming to freshmen